pveentjer/Rust-based-ARM-emulator/Readme.md

 The goal is to offer insights into how modern processors might work.

-This project does not aim to provide a super fast implementation; for that, code generation using binary translation would be significantly faster.
+This project does not aim to provide a fast implementation; for that, code generation using binary translation would be significantly faster.

 ## Warning

-This project is toy project.
+This is a toy project.
 I want to upgrade my Rust skills and I needed a serious enough challenge to work on.
 Also, the challenge should initially be without the need for concurrency control so that I get a better understanding of ownership.

 ### CPU features